 1. Conserveira de Lisboa

 Step inside and the first thing you notice is the low, warm light bouncing off floor-to-ceiling shelves of neatly stacked tins.
-This shop has been operating since the 1930s, and the atmosphere has not changed—heavy wooden counters, the faint mineral tang of olive oil in the air, and clerks who know every product by heart.
-The signature move here is the wrapping, where staff fold each purchase in retro-colored paper, then secure it with a sharp snap of heavy twine.
-You will hear that snap before you see it, and it is oddly satisfying.
-The biggest exclusive is that Conserveira de Lisboa is the only place in the world you can buy Tricana, a beloved heritage brand they own outright.
+This shop has been operating since the 1930s, and the atmosphere has not changed — heavy wooden counters, the faint mineral tang of olive oil in the air, and staff who know every product by hand.
+The signature move is the wrapping: each purchase folded in retro-colored paper, then secured with a sharp snap of heavy twine.
+You hear that snap before you see it.

 • Location: Rua dos Bacalhoeiros 34, Alfama, Lisbon

-• Cost: €3–€8 per tin depending on product
+• Cost: €3–€8 ($3.30–$8.75) per tin

 portuguese canned fish the only guide with tsa rules 2